Table of Contents

 - DfE Safeguarding Unit

 This page began as an exploration of how social workers might become involved in the lives of home educating families.
-This is a rapidly changing landscape as the Government is trying to change social work law and 1 in 5 local authorities are rated inadequate and have substantial outside intervention measures in place, which I have analysed in detail here.
+By 2017 1 in 5 local authorities were rated inadequate and had substantial outside intervention measures in place, which I monitor here.